Skip to main content

 Sex is painful – is it making the endometriosis worse?

-Pain during or after intercourse is one of the symptoms of endometriosis.
+Pain during or after intercourse is a common symptom of endometriosis.
 Having sex shouldn’t make the condition worse – but it could temporarily increase your pain.
-By talking with your doctor, you can both agree to explore courses of treatment which may help to alleviate this symptom.
+By talking with your doctor or healthcare practitioner, you can both agree to explore courses of treatment which may help to alleviate this symptom.
 Being open and honest with your partner and communicating how you both feel, both physically and emotionally should help you both to understand what is happening.
-Please visit www.endometriosis.org for a useful article on painful sex and how to tackle some of the issues regarding painful intercourse.
+More information can be found here.

 I am having difficulty getting pregnant, what shall I do?

-If you are concerned about your fertility, please speak to your doctor and together you can decide the best course of action.
-We have a booklet available about endometriosis and fertility.
+If you are concerned about your fertility or finding it difficult to get pregnant, please speak to your doctor and together you can decide the best course of action.
+More information on endometriosis, fertility and pregnancy can be found here.

 Where can I find out about sources of support for endometriosis?

-Endometriosis UK has a support network – we have a free Helpline and local groups that meet in cities across the UK.
+Endometriosis UK has a support network – we have a free Helpline, nurse support helpline, web chat and online community.
+We also have local support groups that meet across the UK.
 For more information, please visit our support pages.

 Is there a local endometriosis support group in my area?